-Dallas chef Matt McCallister and restaurateur Michael Barnett have picked March 8 as the tentative opening date for new restaurant Homewood, the most anticipated new restaurant in Dallas in 2019.
+Dallas chef Matt McCallister and restaurateur Michael Barnett hope to open Homewood, the most anticipated new restaurant in Dallas in 2019, in late March.

 McCallister is the former chef of FT33, an exciting, unpredictable, modern restaurant that closed in the Dallas Design District in summer 2018.
 The Dallas Morning News' critic in 2017 called it "one of Dallas' very best restaurants," with McCallister as one of Dallas' best chefs — one who never went to culinary school.